Anjali-990/animal-classification-system/README.md

 ##  Dataset

-Animal image dataset used for training the CNN model.
+Animal image dataset used for training the model.

 Dataset folder is excluded from GitHub because of large size.